anikara/StrangerThingsLED/README.md

 # StrangerThingsLED
-## Stranger Things LED Arduino Code
+## Stranger Things LED Lights Arduino Code

 After watching Stranger Things earlier this year, I became obsessed with the lights!
 I know, I'm two years too late to the game, but better late than never!
 I set these lights up for a Halloween party this year and they were a big hit.
 I spent too much time on them to take them off my wall at this point, so they will be up for a while.